'Mysta of the Moon' (Planet Comics #40).

 Early comics

-Hopper's first contributions to the comic industry were two installments in the science fiction feature 'Norge Benson' in Planet Comics.
-She moved on to draw the humor feature 'Private Elmer Pippin and the Colonel's Daughter' (1943-1944) and the adventure series 'Glory Forbes' (1945-1946) in Ranger Comics.
+Hopper's first contributions to the comic industry were installments in the science fiction feature 'Norge Benson', published in Planet Comics issues #23 (March 1943) through #26 (September 1943).
+She moved on to draw the humor feature 'Private Elmer Pippin and the Colonel's Daughter' (1943-1944) and the adventure series 'Glory Forbes' (1945-1946), both in Ranger Comics.
 She also drew educational features like the biographical 'Yank Aces of World War II' (1944) in Wing Comics and 'African Wild Life' (1944-1945) and 'Jungle Facts' (1945) in Jungle Comics.

 'Jane Martin' (Wings Comics #73).

-After World War II, several female comic artists gradually left the U.S. comic industry.
+After World War II, most of the female comic artists gradually left the American comic industry.
 Hopper retired in mid-1947.
-By the 1950s, the only women working on mainstream comic books in the following decade were Ramona Fradon and Marie Severin.
+By the 1950s, the only women working actively on mainstream comic books were Ramona Fradon and Marie Severin.
 In the following decades, the Hopper family lived in the New Jersey towns of Mendham and Chester, where they raised and showed Arabian horses.
-They moved to Thornton, New Hampshire, in 1974 and then finally, in 2006, to a retirement home in Whiting, New Jersey.
+In 1974, they moved to Thornton, New Hampshire, and then in 2006 to a retirement home in Whiting, New Jersey.